NephosIntegration/Formula.SimpleAuthServer/README.md

 A simple OAuth2 / OpenID Connect Authorization Server wrapper for Identity Server

 # Adding Authentication Server
-To in enable the auth server uncomment tw sections in the Startup.cs
+To in enable the auth server uncomment two sections in the Startup.cs
-- **ConfigureServices** - services.AddSimpleAuthServer(this.Configuration, typeof(Startup).Assembly.GetName().Name);
+- **ConfigureServices** - services.AddSimpleAuthServer(this.Configuration);
 - **Configure** - app.UseSimpleAuthServer();

 ## Defining Resources and Clients